shipengcheng1230/MLOC/README.md

 ## Introduction

-**MLOC** is a multiple-events relocation program developed and maintained by [Eric Bergman](https://www.researchgate.net/profile/Eric_Bergman2) since 1990 whose underlying idea is based on [Jordan and Sverdrup (1981)](https://pubs.geoscienceworld.org/ssa/bssa/article-abstract/71/4/1105/102070/teleseismic-location-techniques-and-their).
+**MLOC** is a multiple-events hypercentroid decomposition relocation program developed and maintained by [Eric Bergman](https://www.researchgate.net/profile/Eric_Bergman2) since 1990 whose underlying idea is based on [Jordan and Sverdrup (1981)](https://pubs.geoscienceworld.org/ssa/bssa/article-abstract/71/4/1105/102070/teleseismic-location-techniques-and-their).
 This tutorial is a skeleton iteration based on the **MLOC** Training Workshop organized by Eric and [Ezgi](https://inside.mines.edu/~ekarasoz/) that was held in Albuquerque, NM from 10/15/18 to 10/19/18.
 Further update of this software will be reflected upon Eric's notification.

 ## Distribution

 Eric has never personally distributed this software community-widely but he is fine with redistributing it by those who attended his **MLOC** workshop.
 Therefore, I keep the track of this software under my personal private repository and impose *GPLv3* license here.
-Those who shared this repository shall respect it.
+Those who share this repository shall respect it.

 ## Setup